corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 the node has been recovered from a backup that was behind the current state of the network.

 Scenarios such as when a node's database is manually tampered with are not fully supported at the moment.

+## Compatibility with other Corda Enterprise libraries

+If you are using other R3 Corda Enterprise libraries, you may need to take extra steps to ensure Collaborative Recovery will work if it is ever needed.

+### Tokens SDK - fully compatible

+Collaborative Recovery is fully compatible with the [Tokens](https://github.com/corda/token-sdk) SDK.

+### Accounts SDK - compatible with limitations

+You can use Collaborative Recovery to recover transactions where a node participated through an identity created with the [Accounts](https://github.com/corda/accounts) SDK, with a few significant limitations.

+When using Accounts, remember that each account is still represented by a Confidential Identity.
+Even though the transactions that the account has participated in *are* recoverable (given that the *AccountInfo* has been shared alongside the transactions), the account key pair itself won't be recovered from other peers.

+You need to implement your own key rotation techniques to move the states to a different key if the original one has been lost.

+It is currently not possible to recover the issuance transaction containing an `AccountInfo` state (generated when a new Account is created on a node).
+The `AccountInfo` transaction is required for Account balances, issuances and payments to work properly.
+Any Account that has lost the corresponding `AccountInfo` transaction can no longer be considered functional.

+### Finance - not compatible

+Collaborative Recovery is *not* compatible with the [legacy](https://docs.corda.net/api-stability-guarantees.html) Corda Finance module.
+This is due to the way Confidential Identities are used as a part of the `CashPaymentFlow`.
+Please consider avoiding Corda Finance in the favour of Tokens and Accounts SDKs.

+## Corda Support Matrix

+Collaborative Recovery applications have a minimum platform version of 6 and are compatible only with Corda Enterprise nodes.

+It's important to understand, that Collaborative Recovery is a CorDapp level solution and is not shipped as a part of Corda itself.
+Only the nodes that have the DR CorDapps installed can participate in Collaborative Recovery.
+In mixed networks that consist of both Open Source and Enterprise nodes, only the Enterprise nodes of the right version *and* that have the Collaborative Recovery CorDapps installed will be able to participate in Collaborative Recovery.